xiaodaw/shell-humanities/_episodes/02-filedir.md

 just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

-Now that we know the `data-shell` directory is located on our Desktop, we can do two things.
+Now that we know the `Humanities_Data` directory is located on our Desktop, we can do two things.

 First, we can look at its contents, using the same strategy as before, passing a directory name to `ls`:

 ~~~
-$ ls -F Desktop/data-shell
+$ ls -F Desktop/Humanities_Data
 ~~~
 {: .bash}

 ~~~
-creatures/          molecules/          notes.txt           solar.pdf
+cushman_encoded.csv         photos
-data/               north-pacific-gyre/ pizza.cfg           writing/
+survey_data_humanities_cleaned.csv  survey_data_humanities_messy.xls
 ~~~
 {: .output}